rsksmart/devportal-1.0/rif/marketplace/dev-setup.md

 - `rnsAdmin-[network]-config.json` - Per network conguration file for the [RNS Domains Manager](https://github.com/rnsdomains/rns-manager-react).
 The configuration should be in `rns-manager-react/src/config/contracts.local.json`.

 ### 1.3.
 Browser wallet
 In MetaMask or Nifty import the first address from `keys.txt` file.
 The private key is `0x4f3edf983ac636a65a842ce7c78d9aa706d3b113bce9c46f30d7d21715b23b1d`

-Connect to the local ganache network (`localhost:8545` in the network dropdown).
+Connect to the local ganache network (Localhost 8545 in the network dropdown).
 You should now see a balance of 99 ETH (or close to that - some gas was already used to deploy the Contracts)

 Now we will add RIF token.
 Click on `Add Token` -> `Custom Token` and input the token address that is in `./out/ui-config.json` under the `rif` attribute (should be `0x67B5656d60a809915323Bf2C40A8bEF15A152e3e` if this is your first deployment).
 You should now see your RIF tokens balance of 997 RIF.